GetDrunkk/Images-to-Ascll-Art/README.md

 # Images-to-Ascll-Art

-This is a easy program that transform a picture to a ascll art
+This is an easy program that transform a picture to a ascll art

 used sRGB IEC61966-2.1 公式: gray ＝ 0.2126 * r + 0.7152 * g + 0.0722 * b